UMich-BipedLab/SegmentationMapping/README.md

 * [`ros_numpy`](https://github.com/eric-wieser/ros_numpy): Put it in the same catkin workspace as the SegmentationMappping repo.

 ## Compiling
 Make sure that your semantic octomap is build.
+Make sure that you haven't install the native `octomap` and `octomap_ros` from `apt-get`.
+Then run
-Then run `catkin_make install  -DCMAKE_BUILD_TYPE=Release -DOCTOMAP_DIR=${you_octomap_source_directory}/lib/cmake/octomap/ --pkg SegmentationMapping`
+`catkin_make install  -DCMAKE_BUILD_TYPE=Release -DOCTOMAP_DIR=${you_octomap_source_directory}/lib/cmake/octomap/ --pkg SegmentationMapping`

 ## launchfiles